ThibaultMetais/ledmaster-arduino/README.md

 # Led master

 A bluetooth controler for a WS2811 led strip.

-This project is linked with an ionic app in order to control hte strip.
+This project is linked with an [ionic app](https://github.com/ThibaultMetais/ledmaster2) in order to control the strip.

 ## Build